-Frequently Asked Questions If a property is reassessed every three years, why does a property tax bill change each year?
+Frequently Asked Questions

+If a property is reassessed every three years, why does a property tax bill change each year?

 First, the assessed value of a property or region might change.
 Properties may be reassessed, appeals may be filed, new exemptions may be claimed, or new construction may occur in an area.
 In addition, the equalizer, which is calculated each year by the Illinois Department of Revenue (IDOR), may change.
 Finally, the local tax rate, which is applied to a property and calculated by the Cook County Clerk each year, can change if a taxing district needs more or less property tax revenue to cover its budget.

 Will I pay less in property taxes if I file an appeal?

 An appeal can correct the accuracy of your property's assessment.
 An increase (or decrease) in your home's assessment does not directly correlate to the same increase (or decrease) in your property taxes.
 The Assessor does not determine property tax levies, rates, or the amounts of the bills.

 Your property's share of the total assessed value of all properties within your community affects your share of your community's property taxes.

 This means your home's value can increase, while its share of property taxes could increase, decrease, or stay the same due to the reassessment of your city, village, or town.
 If other properties' assessments increase more than yours, this can shrink your home's share of property taxes.

 Do I need to hire someone to file an appeal?

 You do not need to hire anyone to file an appeal.
 Filing an appeal is free and can be done online in as little as 20 minutes.

+Dear Homeowner,

-Dear Homeowner, This brochure contains important information about property assessment appeals and reasons why a homeowner might consider filing.
+This brochure contains important information about property assessment appeals and reasons why a homeowner might consider filing.

-Since the beginning of my

-term as Assessor, I have remained focused on creating an office and assessment process that is fair, ethical, and transparent.
-Our office has increased our outreach efforts to ensure homeowners are aware of the appeals process and how to file online.
+The goal of our office is to create an assessment process that is fair, ethical, and transparent.
+With many unprecedented events over the past few years, our office continues to adapt and put safety first.
+Most of our outreach efforts are conducted through virtual seminars on YouTube and Facebook.
+We also collaborate with local elected officials across Cook County to provide socially-distanced assistance to inform homeowners of the exemptions available to them.

-In addition, we will continue to update our technology efforts and simplify processes.
-In just this last year, our office implemented a new website and homeowners now have the ability to file for exemptions, certificates of error and appeals online.
+In addition, we will continue to make improvements to the technology we use and simplify our processes to reduce the need for time-consuming office visits and forms.
+Our office continues to automatically renew exemptions for those who qualify which eases the administrative process for many homeowners during the COVID-19 pandemic.

 Please know that you can contact us by phone, email or social media with any questions you may have.

+Sincerely,

-Sincerely, Fritz Kaegi Cook County Assessor
+Fritz Kaegi

-Follow us

-- f Cook County Assessor's Office

-- @AssessorCook

-- @CookCountyAssessor

-- in Office of Cook County Assessor

-- Cook County Assessor
+Cook County Assessor

-Main Office
+Connect with us:

-118 N. Clark St., 3rd Floor, Chicago, IL 60602 312.443.7550
+Main Office 118 N. Clark St., 3rd Floor, Chicago, IL 60602 312.443.7550 cookcountyassessor.com

-cookcountyassessor.com

 A Guide to Understanding Property Assessment Appeals